vazquezspriscilla/MLBScorboard/README.md

 I did have to run this on a localhost to avoid Cross Origin Errors with the AngularJS.

-Thanks again for this opportunity.
+Thanks again for this opportunity,

 Priscilla Vazquez